Guides

 Alabama resident freshwater licenses cost $14.10 for an annual permit.
 Resident annual saltwater licenses are $26.40, and a combined Resident All-Water license runs about $39.05.
 Seniors age 65+ pay $4.05 for a freshwater license.

-Alabama also sells lifetime licenses: a Resident Lifetime Freshwater Fishing License is about $400, and a Lifetime Saltwater license is $400 (lower for residents under age 12).
-Lifetime licenses are only available to Alabama residents with 12+ months of residency.
+A Resident Lifetime Freshwater Fishing License in Alabama is about $400, and a Lifetime Saltwater license is $400, with lower rates for residents under age 12.
+Lifetime licenses are available only to Alabama residents with 12 or more months of residency.

 Where to buy an Alabama fishing license

-The fastest option is to buy online through the official Outdoor Alabama Store at outdooralabama.com, run by ADCNR.
+The fastest option is to buy online through the official Outdoor Alabama Store (opens in a new tab), run by ADCNR.
 You can print your license or store it on your phone.
 Licenses are also sold by phone at 1-888-848-6887.

 In person, you can buy at county probate offices, license commissioners, and more than 800 authorized retailers including Walmart, Bass Pro Shops, Academy Sports, and bait-and-tackle stores statewide.
 Licenses run from September 1 to August 31 each year.